ccmucdenver/ccm-docs/docs/intro.md

 The simplest way to use a cluster is to run a code using a **single core job** from a batch script.
 A program you write, e.g., in Python of C, will be like that unless you do something special.
-Some users run a large number of single code jobs to do many independent computations quickly, such as explore different parametets of a problem or process many datatsets.
-This way of using clusters is called **High Thoughut Computing (HTC)**.
+Some users run a large number of single code jobs to do many independent computations quickly, such as explore different parameters of a model or process many datatsets in parallel.
+This way of using clusters is called **High Throughput Computing (HTC)**.

 When you write your code as a script in a package like MATLAB or R, the package will often try to use multiple cores to run faster, sometimes without you even knowing.
 You should then find out (e.g. from